Find Cheap Health Insurance Quotes in Virginia

 Does Virginia have affordable health care coverage?

-The cost of health insurance for a Silver plan in Virginia is 5% more affordable than the national average of $541 per month.
-Virginia maintained the same average monthly rate for a Silver plan between 2021 and 2022, with no year-to-year increase.
+The average cost for a Silver health plan in Virginia is 24% more affordable than the national average of $560 per month.
+Virginia's average monthly rate for a Silver plan decreased by 17% between 2022 and 2023.

 What is the cheapest type of health insurance in Virginia?

-The cheapest type of health insurance in Virginia is Medicaid, which offers free or low-cost coverage according to family size, income and other factors.
+The cheapest type of health insurance in Virginia is Medicaid, which offers free or low-cost coverage depending on family size, income and other factors.
 If you don't qualify for Medicaid, Catastrophic and Bronze plans are the lowest-cost plans available through the exchange to residents.
-The cheapest Catastrophic plan costs $195 per month and is available if you are under 30 years old or qualify for a hardship exemption, whereas Bronze plans are available to everyone and cost $386 per month on average.
+The cheapest Catastrophic plan costs $163 per month and is available if you are under 30 years old or qualify for a hardship exemption, whereas Bronze plans are available to everyone and cost $336 per month on average.
+Just keep in mind that Catastrophic plans are not eligible for premium tax credits.

 How do I sign up for health insurance in Virginia?

-Virginia residents can sign up for health insurance via the federal health insurance exchange at healthcare.gov.
+Virginia residents can sign up for health insurance via the federal health insurance exchange at HealthCare.gov.
 You'll need to create an online account, then you can let the site guide you through the selection process.
-Virginia offers six plan tiers and three plan types — HMO, EPO or PPO — to help you find the option that fits your needs.
+Virginia offers five plan tiers and three plan types — HMO, EPO or PPO — to help you find the option that fits your needs.

 What is the best health insurance in Virginia?

 The best health insurance in Virginia depends on your finances and how often you use insurance.
-Virginia offers plan tiers ranging from basic Catastrophic to Platinum.
+Virginia offers plan tiers ranging from Catastrophic to Platinum.
 If you have ongoing health care needs or costly prescriptions, the best option is usually a higher-tier plan.
-Although premiums are higher, frequent health care users pay lower deductibles and other out-of-pocket costs with a Gold or Platinum plan, making them a cheaper option.
+Although premiums are higher, people who need regular health care pay lower deductibles and other out-of-pocket costs with a Gold or Platinum plan, making it a cheaper option.

 The health insurance rates and plan information used in this analysis were sourced from the Centers for Medicare & Medicaid Services (CMS) website.
-In our analysis, ValuePenguin determined the average rates by metal tier, family size and region by referencing cost data from the CMS Public Use Files (PUF).
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this dataset may not appear.
+In our analysis, ValuePenguin determined the average rates by plan tier, age, family size and region by referencing cost data from the CMS public use files (PUFs).
+Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.